chenthillrulz/polyglot/README.md

 Study on choice of various components for a web service.
-Aim is to quickly give an overview of the various stregths and features of that component/programming language in a single page.
+Aim is to quickly give an overview of the various strengths and features of that component/programming language in a single page.

+This project was inspired from  [android guides](https://github.com/codepath/android_guides)

 The idea is to create a wiki that serves the following purpose,
 * Choosing a database such as SQL, POSTGRES-SQL, Redis, Casandra, memcached, MongoDb etc.